anl-rtr/adder/README.rst

 solver.

 This README file provides a primer for the ADDER software.
 The complete software manual is located in the ``Documents`` folder of this repository.
+A list of known bugs is included in the main folder of the repository: users are encourage to read and understand this list before starting to use the software.

 ****************
 Installing ADDER